JeremyWildsmith/StackLang/README.md

 # StackLang - Obfuscation by Virtualization
-StackLang is a small x86 MASM assembly project that demonstrates obstructing an algorithm by using virtualization.
+StackLang is a small x86 MASM assembly project that demonstrates obfuscating an algorithm by using virtualization.
 A custom virtual machine / interpreter is embedded into the application.
 The embedded virtual machine interprets an algorithm written in bytecode.

 The virtualized algorithm computes a hash of the input data and compares it to the expected hash value.
 If the hashes match, a message informing you that you have entered the correct password is displayed.